A note on cubic fourfolds containing several planes: Induced maps between twisted Mukai lattices

 In this section, we study the action of the twisted derived equivalences on the algebraic parts of the twisted Mukai lattices of the K3 surfaces associated to cubic fourfolds containing two planes intersecting along a line.
-We will use the notation introduced in Section \ref{sec:transcendental}.
+This is motivated by the question of figuring out the precise relation between the equivalence via the Kuznetsov component and the Donagi--Pantev equivalence, cf.\ Section \ref{sec:derived2}.
+At this point however, we have been unable to compute the action of the Donagi--Pantev equivalence on the twisted Mukai lattice in a way that would allow us to compare it to the equivalence via the Kuznetsov component.